TerrenceMM2/GifTastic/README.md

 Once gifs are displayed, optional "Show Me More" and "Clear" button will be displays.
 Furthermore, individual gifs can be favorited by selecting the ⭐️.
 Favorited gifs can be viewed by selecting the "My Favorites" button.

 Optional, display options are available.
 "Movement" will toggle the gifs in the title and the "Dark Mode" will toggle between light and dark page displays.

+### In-Progress
+* Mobile Responsiveness
+* Stored selected favorites in localStorage or Cookie.